project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Input/Output statements

 We will not always define values in our program.
-There are times (if not most of the time), inputs are taken from a user and processed for further operations.
-After computation, a response needs to be given.
-These responses are output statements.
+Sometimes, if not most of the time, inputs are taken from a user and processed for further operations.
+After computation, a response needs to be delivered through output statements.

 ### Conditionals